LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- added prototype for ConvVarNameToHalSigName()
 --- added prototype for FirstVariableInArithm();

+file.c
+--- modified not to load info into GeneralParamsMirror because only realtime can do that
+---
 emc_mods.c and emc_mods.h:
 ----added Jeffs function to check for HAL signal names (called by function GetElementPropertiesForStatusBar in edit.c)
---- added function to change check first variable in an expression for a HAL signal (called by function GetElementPropertiesForStatusBar in edit.c)
+--- added function to check the first variable in an expression, for a HAL signal (called by function GetElementPropertiesForStatusBar in edit.c)

 manager.c:
 ---added small amount INCLUDE for HAL/RTAPI support.